tmuo/tmuo/README.md

 - 👋 Hi, I’m @tmuo
-- 👀 I’m interested in machine vision and rasberry setups.
+- 👀 I’m interested in application using CV and ML.
-- 🌱 I’m currently learning CNN LSTMs and Rasberry GPIO applications.

 <!---
 tmuo/tmuo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.